đ Contents

 - Slower Performance: Code evaluated with

-statements, or expression parsers such as Dentaku.đ Security Risks of Using eval
+eval can be replaced with safer alternatives like send, case statements, or expression parsers such as Dentaku.đ Security Risks of Using eval in Rails

 - Remote Code Execution (RCE): Attackers can inject and execute malicious Ruby code.